MarwanDebbiche/post-tuto-deployment/blog-post/post.md

     <img src="./assets/route53-configure-a-record.png" width="30%">
 </p>

-And you will soon be able to access the app using your custom domain adress (DNS propacation might usually takes about an hour).
+And you will soon be able to access the app using your custom domain adress (DNS propacation might usually take about an hour).

 One last thing that you might want to do is to either redirect traffic from `yourcooldomain.com` to `www.yourcooldomain.com`, or the other way around.
 We chose to redirect `reviews.ai2prod.com` to [www.reviews.ai2prod.com](http://www.reviews.ai2prod.com)